GDPR: Protect and secure user data

 All three features are configurable from the Dashboard.

 With step-up authentication, applications can ask users to authenticate with a stronger authentication mechanism to access sensitive resources.
-For example, you may have a banking application which does not require multifactor authentication to view the accounts basic information, but when users try to transfer money between accounts then authenticating with one more factor (for example, a code sent via SMS) is required.
+For example, you may have a banking application which does not require Multi-factor Authentication (MFA) to view the accounts basic information, but when users try to transfer money between accounts then they must authenticate with one more factor (for example, a code sent via SMS).